 However, even the best of tents require regular care and maintenance if you want to get the most out of them for a longer period.
 Besides, we all know if you want anything to serve you well for a long time, you need to take good care of them.

-In this article, we’ll discuss everything to do with tent care, from how to set, pack, clean and store your tent.
+In this article, we’ll discuss everything to do with how to care for a tent, from how to set, pack, clean and store your tent.
 Let’s dig in.

 Setting up tent is usually the first agenda when you arrive at a camping spot.
 The first step, however, is to look for an area that’s relatively flat with minimal obstructions.
 Then clear the ground of all debris (rocks, sticks) to prevent them from poking holes in your tent floor.